ez2146/public-final-project/README.md

 ## Overview

 I am going to make a personal website.
-This site will have a homepage that describes me, images of my personal projects, as well as a mulitple forms and the ability to send me an email and a favorite song.
+This site will have a homepage that describes me, images of my personal projects, as well as a mulitple forms and the ability to send me an email and a favorite song and generate a password.

 My forms will take the users name and email as well as a message form.
 Once they submit, I will store the user's name and email into my mongoDB database, and I will forward the message to my email (currently considering forwarding the email from my own address along with their information).
 This way users can send me a message without ever needing my email and simply by submitting the form.